 - Those assessed as inappropriate conduct will be referred back to local government for investigation.

 - Those assessed as corrupt conduct will be referred to the Crime and Corruption Commission.

-The OIA receives, assesses, and potentially investigates and prosecutes, complaints about the conduct of all Queensland councillors.
+The OIA receives complaints about the conduct of all Queensland councillors.